CANopenNode/CANopenSocket/README.md

     $ git clone --recursive https://github.com/CANopenNode/CANopenSocket.git

-In case of git update, it is also necessary to update the submodules:
+Or in case of git update, it is also necessary to update the submodules:

     $ git pull
     $ git submodule update